Rastafari Beliefs and Practices

 How do you say “Haile Selassie” as blessing?

-Rastafari say “Selassie” as often as Christians say “Jesus”, and both use the name of their messiahs for blessing.
+Rastafari say “Selassie” as often as Christians say “Jesus” as both use the name of their messiah for blessing.
 A full version is “Haile Selassie”, and “Selassie” is a short version for this.

 I have discovered another curious fact on my quest to comprehend better the “rasta” culture: Rastafari also add the trailing Roman numeric “I” to the short version of the blessing, it becomes “Selassie I” slipping “Haile” out.